Spoiler Alert: Conquerwild chose the Light My Fire BPA Free 8-Piece Meal Kit as the best backpacking mess kit overall!!

 With lids that can also be used as meal plates, this set does a great job of multitasking and minimizing weight.
 It clocks in under a pound, meaning it can come with you anywhere.
 Also, the entire set can fit inside the large container that’s included.
 This means that everything stays protected and everything is easily accessible when you need it.

-- Mess kits can be purchased in orange, black or red.
+- Comes in orange, black or red.

-- It’s made of BPA free polypropylene.
+- Made of BPA free polypropylene.

-UST PackWare Dish Set – Most Affordable
+UST PackWare Dish Set – Most Affordable Mess Kit

 If affordability is your greatest concern and you don’t need a fancy set of dinnerware, then the UST PackWare Dish Set may be a great option for you.
 This collection comes in a simple, mesh bag which will allow your items to drip dry if need be.
 The entire set is made of polypropylene, which means it’s durable and lightweight.